malacalypse/h9-remote/README.md

 ## Output gain

-Sometimes you find that the output gain necessary for unity gain is too low and your pedal is clipping.
+Sometimes you find that the output gain of a given preset is too high and your pedal is clipping.
 This happens a lot with the INF and FREEZE decay positions, and sometimes with heavy multitap delay or deep bass octaves.
 If you wish to set a lower (or higher) gain value for a given preset, just adjust the output gain slider and save the advanced settings to the pedal to commit your change.
 This control does NOT update in real time currently.

 # Legal blah blah